moritzvitt/moritzProjekt/prompts/_general_prompt.md

 - ('Context human translation')

 The 'Context' column contains a sentence in Spanish, the target language.
 The 'Word' column contains one word that appears in the 'Context' sentence.

+!
+The delimiter in the csv is probably tab!

 # Steps